 Housing Choice Voucher Program (Section 8)

-The Housing Choice Voucher Program (Section 8) is a Federal HUD program to assist low-income families, elderly, and persons with disabilities to rent safe, decent, affordable housing in a community.
+The Housing Choice Voucher Program (Section 8) is a Federal Housing and Urban Development (HUD) program to assist low-income families, the elderly, and persons with disabilities to rent safe, decent, affordable housing in a community.
 The Section 8 program is administered by local public housing agencies (PHAs).
 In Florida, the PHA is often the local Public Housing Authority within a community.
 The Section 8 program provides rental assistance only.
 Although Section 8 vouchers may be used in assisted living facilities, they cannot be used to pay for meals or services.